Sylviettee/Sylviettee/readme.md

 ## Upcoming Projects

 * [SovietDan](https://github.com/SovietKitsune/SovietDan) - A bot written using SuperToast to show all of the functionality of SuperToast.
-* [uTyped](https://github.com/SovietKitsune/uTyped) - An upgrade to typed including types files and quick integration into projects without debug.

 ## Finished/Scrapped Projects